Applicering av hyaluronsyra i ansiktet efter microneedling

 • Temporary dryness

-Want to read more about how the skin looks after treatment: How does the face look after microneedling?
+If you want to read more about how the skin looks after the treatment: What does the face look like after microneedling?

 What is hyaluronic acid?